Dependency management

 What does a tampering attack look like?

 Tampering means someone has made unauthorized changes in your dependencies—more exactly, in Protobuf schemas you depend upon.
 Imagine that your application depends on a BSR module that defines messages for moving money between two accounts.
-A nefarious actor could swap the tags of which account is being debited and which is being credited.
+A nefarious actor could swap the values of which account is being debited and which is being credited.
 Making a payment becomes getting paid.
-And it’s visually difficult to detect:
+And it's visually difficult to detect:

 message MoveMoney {